besnardjb/mpi-snippets/README.md

 Licence
 -------

-This code is CECILL-C a fully LGPL compatible licence.
+This code is CeCILL-C a fully LGPL compatible licence.